 The focus on local, fresh sustainable produce and the advanced test kitchen at noma ensure all dishes are brimming with layers of delicious flavour.

 Note: Some surprising news to the culinary world is that noma is closing in 2024; speculation is running rife as to why.
-So if you want to experience this iconic establishment then you better get in quick!
+So if you want to experience this iconic establishment then I recommend visiting sooner rather than later!

 3. Kadeau Copenhagen